Mubarak1A/100DaysOfCode/0x01-recipe_website/README.md

-# Day 1 of 100DaysofCoding
+# Day1, Day2 of 100DaysofCoding

-Will be building a simple recipe website using HTML/CSS to revise my knowlegde in HTML/CSS.
+Building a simple recipe website using HTML/CSS to revise my knowlegde in HTML/CSS.

 # What I Will be Practising;
 	- HTML